 In Fig. 7a, the radiation pattern of the reflectarray, which has been optimised for redirecting the incident plane wave to $\theta = -20^{\circ}$ (the specular direction), is presented.
 The discrete modes of each individual array element, along with the optimisation template marked by red lines, are visible in this figure.
+The optimisations shown in this work are done for a single frequency which is selected to be 26 GHz.
+Similar optimisations can be performed to calculate the switch states for all intermediary frequency bands and pointing angles to create a lookup table for controlling and steering the beam.
 In a conventional reflectarray designed to redirect a plane wave to the specular direction, the phase variation across the reflectarray surface remains constant.
 However, in our case, all five modes are utilised in a somewhat irregular fashion.
 This is a direct consequence of the imposed side lobe suppression requirements.
-The result shows that we achieve a directive beam directed towards $\theta = -20^{\circ}$, with side lobes measuring more than 25 dB below the peak value.
+The result shows that we achieve a directive beam directed towards $\theta = -20^{\circ}$, with side lobes measuring more than 20 dB below the peak value.

 Similarly, the radiation pattern of the reflectarray optimised to scan towards $\theta = -40^{\circ}$ is shown in Fig. 7b.
-Again, we have a directive beam towards $\theta = -40^{\circ}$ with side lobes around 25 dB below peak.
+Again, we have a directive beam towards $\theta = -40^{\circ}$ with side lobes around 20 dB below peak.
 The distribution over the reflectarray surface show the phase progression to scan the beam away from the specular direction, but there are clearly irregular distortions due to the side lobe suppressions.